 A casual conversation with design leaders on what makes your portfolio stand out in the hiring process

-On May 3rd, I was joined by Danielle Evans (Talent Acquisition Lead at Ethena), Cassian Catanzaro (Director of Product Design at Simon Data) and David Stinnette (Head of Design at Front) to shed some light on the recruiting process and what goes into making a great portfolio.
+On May 3rd, I was joined by Danielle Evans, Cassian Catanzaro (Director of Product Design at Simon Data) and David Stinnette (Head of Design at Front) to shed some light on the recruiting process and what goes into making a great portfolio.

 We had such a great time chatting (and sometimes commiserating) about hiring designers, and we’ve pulled together a few of our key takeaways below.
 Scroll past for the full webinar recording at the bottom of the page.

 Key Takeaway #1: Hiring managers want to make the hire!